rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 <br>
 <br>

 Gross revenue trends closely track order volume, with paid search generating the highest total revenue ($1.3M) due to its ability to scale traffic.
-In contrast, Organic and Direct contribute lower absolute revenue primarily as a function of lower session volumes, rather than weaker per-session performance.
+In contrast, organic search traffic and direct traffic contribute lower absolute revenue primarily as a function of lower session volumes, rather than weaker per-session performance.
 This indicates that differences in revenue contribution across channels are volume-driven rather than efficiency-driven.

-**Revenue per session**
+**Revenue per session By Channel**

 <p align="center">